fxknorr/consistent-control-logic-design/README.md

+# consistent-control-logic-design

-Use Eclipse Modeling Tools to import projects
+Use Eclipse Modeling Tools to import projects (tested with version 2022-06)

 This repository includes the following folders:
 * M2M Transformations: